olumidebalogun1/Analyzing-Gender-Disparity-in-Nollywood/README.md

 This project delivers a comprehensive analysis of Gender Disparity in Nollywood using Netflix Nigeria's data from 2013 to 2023.
-It offers visualizations and key insights through:
+It also offers visualizations and key insights from the analysis.
+Additionally, it:

 1. Highlighted the growth of Nollywood over the years and its indispensable role in the Nigerian economy.
 2. Examined the movies and TV show directors – evaluated the total count, the proportion of male to female directors, and identified the top five male and female directors from 2013 to 2023.